 You do the following tasks:

-- shampoo, cut, curl, colour and style hair
+- shampoo, cut, trim, taper, curl, wave, perm and style hair

-- provide basic treatment or advice on beauty care treatments for scalp and hair
+- analyze hair and scalp condition and provide basic treatment or advice on beauty care treatments for scalp and hair

 - clean and style wigs and hair pieces